Back to Storyomi

 Asset type Where to upload How to use in script

-Background imageStudio → Assets → Backgrounds@bg your_filename.jpg
+Background imageStudio → Assets → Backgrounds@bg your_logical_name

-CG imageStudio → Assets → CGs@cg your_filename.jpg
+CG imageStudio → Assets → CGs@cg your_logical_name

 NPC characterStudio → Characterssarah: "Hey!"